-1. No polarimetry -- Due to an unforeseen fluid leak from the beamsplitter, polarimetry commissioning was regrettably halted in Nov 2011 and we are still in the process of effecting a repair.
+- 1. No polarimetry -- Due to an unforeseen fluid leak from the beamsplitter, polarimetry commissioning was regrettably halted in Nov 2011 and we are still in the process of effecting a repair.
 In light of this we are not accepting any new polarimetry proposals for this semester.
-If the beamsplitter is repaired during 2014, an Expression of Interest call for commissioning proposals may be issued and existing polarimetry programs may be attempted following consultation with the relevant Pls.

-- 2. Compromised Fabry-Perot Performance -- Due to problems with ghosting, the dual-etalon modes have not yet been successfully commissioned.
+The beamsplitter is expected back at the telescope in January 2015.
+If so, an Expression of Interest call for commissioning proposals may be issued separately and existing, but suspended, polarimetry programs may be attempted following consultation with the relevant Pls. - 2.
+Compromised Fabry-Perot Performance -- Due to problems with ghosting, the dual-etalon modes have not yet been successfully commissioned.
 We expect to address this over the course of 2015, but PIs should be aware that dual-etalon modes will not be available during this call.
 This especially impacts the high resolution (HR) mode which must be run in dual-etalon mode to avoid confusion between multiple orders.
 The medium (MR) and low (LR) resolution and tunable filter (TF) modes can be performed with single etalons, though with some trade-offs in the case of MR (see section 7.4.2). - 3.
 Accuracy of multi-object spectroscopy -- The accuracy of MOS acquisition and alignment is approximately at ~0.3" level, and can be routinely done if the PI-supplied reference stars have accurate astrometry.
 The largest current challenge is the rotational drift of the pointing.
 This limits the use of narrow slits and the length of continuous exposures.
 A re-alignment might be necessary during a track.
 See section 7.4.4 for details and recommendations concerning MOS observations. - 4.
 No drift scan modes. - 5.
 No nod and shuffle mode for RSS. - 6.
-Uncharacterised iodine cell -- All four core SALT HRS operational modes (low-, medium-, high-resolution, and high-stability) will be available for the upcoming semester, including the nod-and-shuffle option in the low-resolution mode for improved sky background subtraction, and simultaneous ThAr spectra for precise wavelength calibration with the high stability mode.
+Uncharacterised iodine cell for HRS -- All four core SALT HRS operational modes (low-, medium-, high-resolution, and high-stability) will be available for the upcoming semester, including the nod-and-shuffle option in the low-resolution mode for improved sky background subtraction, and simultaneous ThAr spectra for precise wavelength calibration with the high stability mode.
 Photon counting will also be available across all four modes using the HRS exposure meter.
-The iodine absorption cell is available for use in the high-stability mode, however it is likely that the cell will remain uncharacterised (i.e. no high resolution Fourier Transform Spectrograph spectra).
-Therefore users may have only pre-existing generic iodine cell atlases at their disposal for the reduction of data.
+The iodine absorption cell is available for use in the high-stability mode, however the cell is not yet characterised (i.e. no high resolution Fourier Transform Spectrograph spectra), although we expect it to be done over the coming months.
+In the meantime users may have only pre-existing generic iodine cell atlases at their disposal for the reduction of data. - 7.
+Restricted detector modes for HRS -- Despite the recent improvement in throughput to our calibration system, the large number of calibrations required for every combination of HRS observing mode and detector setups for HRS makes it impossible for the SALT team to support all modes at present.
+We have therefore restricted the detector setups to a single combination, chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
+Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
+These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2015-1 semester.

-1.3 Schedule for 2014-2 Semester
+1.3 Schedule for 2015-1 Semester